 According to the United Nations Framework Convention on Climate Change, Lithuania has also undertaken to take into account climate change as much as possible in relevant social, economic and environmental strategies and measures and to apply appropriate methods, such as impact assessment, prepared and regulated at the national level, in order to minimize the negative impact on public health. and the environment in projects and measures to mitigate or adapt to climate change.
 Also support scientific, technical, socio-economic and other scientific research, carry out systematic monitoring of the climate system and the accumulation of data archives on it, in order to better understand the climate and determine the causes, consequences, extent and timing of climate change and various measures to combat climate change social and economic impact of measures.
-Support and cooperate fully with other Member States through open and timely exchange of relevant scientific, technical, socio-economic and legal information related to the climate system and the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change.
-(General Convention on Climate Change of the United Nations of the Republic of Lithuania // TAR 1992-05-09, i. k.
+Support and cooperate fully with other Member States through open and timely exchange of relevant scientific, technical, socio-economic and legal information related to the climate system and the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change and various measures to mitigate the socio-economic impacts of climate change of the United Nations of the Republic of Lithuania // TAR 1992-05-09, i. k.
 092T001KONVRG922712, current version from 1995-06-22).